jhayakrishnaKS/Java_Ecommerce_Db/README.md

      Addressing issues related to file access and data integrity required carefull handling. has context menu

-# Connecting MySQL with Java can be a bit tricky,Here are some challenges I faced:
+# Connecting MySQL with Java is a bit tricky, Here are some challenges I faced:

 Driver Installation:
-Ensure you have the correct JDBC driver for MySQL.
+To Ensure you have the correct JDBC driver for MySQL.
-Make sure the driver JAR file is in your project's classpath.
+To Make sure the driver JAR file is in your project's classpath.

 Connection String:
 Forming the correct connection URL can be confusing.

 Authentication:
 Providing the correct username and password is crucial.
-Ensure the MySQL user has the necessary permissions to access the database.
+To Ensure the MySQL user has the necessary permissions to access the database.